spark-343/head-spark/README.md

 # home-spark
-A smart cube that displays your notifications in the most suitable ways.
+A smart cube that displays your notifications in the most suitable ways everywhere in your home.